hikeventures/hikeventures.github.io/_posts/articles/lists/2015-11-17-Outdoor-Gear-Wishlist-Christmas-2015.markdown

 layout: post
 ---

-Christmas 2015 is just around the corner and I decided to share with you my outdoor gear ideas on my christmas wishlist for 2015 and which I intend to use on my next hiking, snowshoing or packrafting adventures (in case I would get the items). {% include disclaimer.html %}
+Christmas 2015 is just around the corner and I decided to share with you my outdoor gear ideas on my christmas wishlist for 2015 and which I intend to use on my next hiking, snowshoing or packrafting adventures (in case I would get the items).

 ![][image-1]